timeplus-io/proton-python-driver/docs/types.rst

 ===============

 Each ClickHouse type is deserialized to a corresponding Python type when SELECT queries are prepared.
-When serializing INSERT queries, clickhouse-driver accepts a broader range of Python types.
+When serializing INSERT queries,  accepts a broader range of Python types.
-The following ClickHouse types are supported by clickhouse-driver:
+The following ClickHouse types are supported by :

 [U]Int8/16/32/64/128/256